• Heritage Christian Jan 2024

 Clemson University Summer Reading Program

-Clemson’s summer reading program is divided into several 6-week long courses.
+Clemson’s summer reading program is divided into several courses based on grade level.
 Visit their website and choose which grade your child will be in this upcoming school year, see a list of books they will read, and register for dates and times.

 Half-Price Books Summer Reading Program